Gordon Southern1

 Robert Greathead1,2

-Relationship=3rd cousin 4 times removed of Janet Susan Greathead.
+- 3rd cousin 4 times removed of Janet Susan Greathead

 - Appears on charts:

 Robert Greathead was born about 1803 in Richmond, Yorkshire, England.3 He was the son of John Greathead and Jane Fishburn.
-He was baptized on 8 December 1808 in Hipswell, Yorkshire, England, Robert was listed as a husbandman.1,4 He married Elizabeth Moore, daughter of George Moore, on 27 November 1837 in The Independent Chapel - Congregational, Staindrop, Teesdale, Durham, England, The marriage was witnessed by George Moore and George Greathead.
-Robert was a farmers servant, in Melsonby and he signed the certificate with an X. Elizabeth was a dressmaker in Staindrop.2,5,6 Robert was listed as the head of the family on the census of 7 June 1841 in Church Street, Kelloe, Durham, England, Robert was an agricultural labourer.7,8 In the census of 2 April 1871 in 2 Daisy Hill, Chester le Street, Durham, England, he was listed as the father of Sarah Jane Taylor Robert was a labourer and was listed as a widower.9 He died in 1874 in Durham, England.6,1,10
+He was baptised on 8 December 1808 in Hipswell, Yorkshire, England, Robert's father was listed as a husbandman.1,4 He married Elizabeth Moore, daughter of George Moore, on 27 November 1837 in The Independent Chapel - Congregational, Staindrop, Teesdale, Durham, England, The marriage was witnessed by George Moore and George Greathead.
+Robert was a farmers servant, in Melsonby and he signed the certificate with an X. Elizabeth was a dressmaker in Staindrop.2,5,6 Robert was listed as the head of the family on the census of 6 June 1841 in Church Street, Kelloe, Durham, England, Robert was an agricultural labourer.7,8 His wife Elizabeth died on 1848 in Auckland, Durham, England.9 In the census of 2 April 1871 in 2 Daisy Hill, Chester le Street, Durham, England, he was listed as the father of Sarah Jane Taylor Robert was a labourer and was listed as a widower.10 Robert died in 1873 in Durham, England.6,1,11 Robert was buried on 1 January 1874 in Byers Green, Auckland, Durham, England.12

 Children of Robert Greathead and Elizabeth Moore